zizther/Jam/readme.md

 Pure is meant to be a starting point for every website or web app.
 We take care of all the CSS work that every site needs, without making it look cookie-cutter:

-* A responsive grid that can be customized to your needs.
+* A responsive grid that can be customised to your needs.

 * A solid base built on [Normalize.css][] to fix cross-browser compatibility issues.